scphyle/hackpack/novels.md

+# Novels

 > What separates a good researcher from a great one is intuition.
 Building that intuition is a challenge, but a great place to start is with books that ask good questions, talk about high level concepts, and leave the technical details to textbooks.

 ## Nonfiction